Paris Maison de la Bretagne Cultural Centre

 Art exhibition at Maison de la Bretagne

-Getting to La Maison de la Bretagne is also easy via public transport in Paris, with the nearest Metro station called the Montparnasse Bienvenue stop serving lines 4, 6, 12 and 13.
+Getting to the Paris Maison de la Bretagne Cultural Centre is also easy via Paris public transport, with the nearest Metro station called the Montparnasse Bienvenue stop serving lines 4, 6, 12 and 13.